Debt Consolidation 2026:Combine Loans and Save on Interest

 fixed payoff in 48 months

-*Illustrative calculation based on avg. rates from Verivox (6.19%) and Smava (11.28% Dispo), Feb 2026.
+*Illustrative calculation based on average rates from the Bundesbank MFI-Zinsstatistik (around 6.2% installment loan, around 11% overdraft).
 Actual savings depend on your individual loan terms, creditworthiness, and the consolidation rate you receive.

 How we calculated this

 Old debts carry a weighted average rate of approximately 9.6%.
-The overdraft (11.28%) generates roughly 564 EUR in annual interest alone, with no principal reduction.
-Moving all three debts into a single loan at the current market average (~6.19%, Verivox) over 48 months saves approximately 1,000 to 1,500 EUR in total interest, after deducting prepayment penalties of roughly 100 EUR (1% of 10,000 EUR in installment loan balances, per BGB Section 502).
+The overdraft (around 11%) generates roughly 550 EUR in annual interest alone, with no principal reduction.
+Moving all three debts into a single loan at the current market average (around 6.2%, Bundesbank MFI-Zinsstatistik) over 48 months saves approximately 1,000 to 1,500 EUR in total interest, after deducting prepayment penalties of roughly 100 EUR (1% of 10,000 EUR in installment loan balances, per BGB Section 502).
 The overdraft, which would otherwise persist indefinitely, is fully repaid within the 48-month term.

 5. How Debt Consolidation Works: 7 Steps